gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/02_connect.rst

 ===========  ================================================== ================
 Name            Description                                     Type
 ===========  ================================================== ================
-Connection   All further components have to be connected here   Radii components
+Connection   All further components have to be connected here   RADii components
 ===========  ================================================== ================

 .. image:: ../images/Connect/Connect_gh.png